wp-plugins/peanut-butter-bar-smooth-version/readme.txt

 This is the Smooth version of Peanut Butter Bar.
 It supports a single site-wide bar.
 The Crunchy (paid) version has more bits including multiple bars and attaching bars to specific posts/pages and categories.
 Learn more at <a href="http://peanutbutterplugin.com" target="_blank">peanutbutterplugin.com</a>.

+Check out this <a href="http://peanutbutterplugin.com/help-topics/filters-and-hooks-in-pbb-smooth/" target="_blank">blog post</a> for the supported filters and actions in PBB Smooth.

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.